RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2020-08-01-newsletter.md

 This is the 3rd monthly newsletter from the Research Software Engineering Team at Sheffield.
 We aim to share our experiences and information of other communities for those using software for research.
 This newsletter is a collection of interesting events and opportunities over the coming month.
 It also includes signposting to other resources that we have found beneficial or interesting.
-You may find the content within interest if you are a Research Technology Professional: someone in research using software, such as researchers, research developers, or people paid to develop software like Research Software Engineers (RSEs).
+You may find the content within interest if you are someone in research using software: such as researchers, research developers, or people paid to develop software like Research Software Engineers (RSEs).

 To receive this newsletter as an email each month, please sign up to our [Google Group](https://groups.google.com/a/sheffield.ac.uk/forum/#!forum/rse-group).